 SeekTable_ST:SsoWsFederation:Wtrealm=Paste_Application_ID_URI_here SeekTable_ST:SsoWsFederation:MetadataAddress=Paste_Federation_Metadata_Document_URI_here SeekTable_ST:SsoWsFederation:LocalLoginDisabled=false SeekTable_ST:SsoWsFederation:LoginButtonText=Login with Azure Directory

-Restart self-hosted SeekTable docker containers; after that new button should be present on the Login page:
+docker-compose up); after that a new button should be present on the Login page:

 If SSO works correctly you can set